patridge/StackGeography/README.md

 I started everything in [jsFiddle](http://jsfiddle.net).
 After exactly 337 revisions over a week through jsFiddle, I decided to put the code and markup somewhere more permanent.
 I went out and registered a domain and set up this repository.
 I have started working on getting it hosted through [AppHarbor](https://appharbor.com/) but I haven't nailed that down yet as I am still picking up Git, GitHub, and AppHarbor.

 ###Release Notes

+####2012-01-13

+Added filters to the Stack Exchange API calls to cut down on JSON coming back from those requests.

 ####2009-01-09